saasbook/AV102/transcripts/week1/who_are_tas.md

 We're particularly looking towards a day in the not too distant future when TA's will be project managing those sort of teams.

-Thus we think it's very important for you as TAs to learn all about distributed teams being part of the big distributed TA team and also potentially in the future connecting up with teams to students.
+Thus we think it's very important for you as TAs to learn all about distributed teams and teamwork, to help with being part of the big distributed TA team and also in the future for working with teams of students.